jnolf/NFL_Pass_Predicting/README.md

 ### 5. MODEL & EVALUATE
-- Use clusters to evaluate drivers of assessed tax value
+- Use clusters to evaluate drivers of offensive pass plays
 - Create a baseline
 - Make predictions of models and what they say about the data
 - Compare all models to evaluate the best for use